telerik/ajax-docs/sharepoint/2013/installation-and-deployment/incorporating-telerik-ui-for-asp.net-ajax.md

 ---
-title: Incorporating Telerik® UI for ASP.NET Ajax
+title: Incorporating Telerik® UI for ASP.NET AJAX
-page_title: Incorporating Telerik® UI for ASP.NET Ajax | UI for ASP.NET AJAX Documentation
+page_title: Incorporating Telerik® UI for ASP.NET AJAX | UI for ASP.NET AJAX Documentation
-description: Incorporating Telerik® UI for ASP.NET Ajax
+description: Incorporating Telerik® UI for ASP.NET AJAX
 slug: sharepoint/2013/installation-and-deployment/incorporating-telerik-ui-for-asp.net-ajax
 tags: incorporating,telerik,ui,for,asp.net,ajax
 published: True
 position: 3
 ---

-# Incorporating Telerik® UI for ASP.NET Ajax
+# Incorporating Telerik® UI for ASP.NET AJAX

-Once the Telerik® UI for ASP.NET Ajax are deployed, you can easily integrate them in your SharePoint site.
+Once the Telerik® UI for ASP.NET AJAX are deployed, you can easily integrate them in your SharePoint site.

 The following steps outline how to insert an HTML5 Chart in a SharePoint page: